awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 + **AccessDenied**: Amazon EKS or one or more of your managed nodes is failing to authenticate or authorize with your Kubernetes cluster API server\.
 For more information about resolving this error, see [Fixing `AccessDenied` errors for managed node groups](#access-denied-managed-node-groups)\.
 + **AmiIdNotFound**: We couldn't find the AMI Id associated with your Launch Template\.
 Make sure that the AMI exists and is shared with your account\.
 + **AutoScalingGroupNotFound**: We couldn't find the Auto Scaling group associated with the managed node group\.
 You may be able to recreate an Auto Scaling group with the same settings to recover\.
-+ **ClusterUnreachable**: Amazon EKS or one or more of your managed nodes is unable to to communicate with your Kubernetes cluster API server\.
++ **ClusterUnreachable**: Amazon EKS or one or more of your managed nodes is unable to communicate with your Kubernetes cluster API server\.
 This can happen if there are network disruptions or if API servers are timing out processing requests\.
 + **Ec2SecurityGroupNotFound**: We couldn't find the cluster security group for the cluster\.
 You must recreate your cluster\.
 + **Ec2SecurityGroupDeletionFailure**: We could not delete the remote access security group for your managed node group\.
 Remove any dependencies from the security group\.
 + **Ec2LaunchTemplateNotFound**: We couldn't find the Amazon EC2 launch template for your managed node group\.
 You must recreate your node group to recover\.